ermongroup/cs228-notes/representation/undirected/index.md

 layout: post
 title: Markov random fields
 ---
 Bayesian networks are a class of models that can compactly represent many interesting probability distributions.
-However, we have seen in the previous chapter that some distributions cannot be perfectly represented by a Bayes net.
+However, we have seen in the previous chapter that some distributions cannot be perfectly represented by a Bayesian network.

 In such cases, unless we want to introduce false independencies among the variables of our model, we must fall back to a less compact representation (which can be viewed as a graph with additional, unnecessary edges).
 This leads to extra, unnecessary parameters in the model, and makes it more difficult to learn these parameters and to make predictions.